imLymei/foji/README.md

 - [x] Support for optional arguments
 - [x] Add commands to configuration file
 - [x] Remove commands from the configuration file
-- [x] Commands can be saved without scopes
-- [ ] Can run commands directly
+- [x] Can run commands directly
+- [x] Configuration can be saved on cloud
+- [x] Configuration can be downloaded from cloud
+- [x] Local configuration can be synced from cloud

 ## Installation

-Before using Foji, make sure you have [Node.js](https://nodejs.org/) installed on your machine.
+Before installing Foji, make sure you have [Node.js](https://nodejs.org/) installed on your machine.

 To install Foji globally, run the following command: